ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 Now we will test the same curl experiment of accessing the web server, now through the Tor network.
 Then we will compare the results with when we do not use Tor.

 First we need to find the exit relay that is being used in the Tor network, which serves as the relay that sends the data packet to the webserver.
-In order to do this we run
+In order to do this we run (on the client)

 ```
 curl -x socks5://127.0.0.1:9050/ http://webserver/